craftingcity/The-Known-World/README.md

 **Age.** You are considered fully mature, and you do not age.
 **Size.** Mechanically, your size is Medium.
 You stand at five feet tall.
 You weigh four-hundred thirty five pounds, seven ounces precisely.
 **Speed.** Your speed is 30 feet per round.
 **Constructed Form.** Your creature type is construct.
 You ***cannot*** perform acts that the fates would consider chaotic (not the petty laws of man, but the laws of nature, of power).
+You gain the following benifits;
-You have immunity against being poisoned and to poison damage.
-You are immune to disease.
-You don't need to sleep, and magic cannot put you to sleep.
-You don’t need to eat, drink, or breathe.
+- You have immunity against being poisoned and to poison damage.
+- You are immune to disease.
+- You don't need to sleep, and magic cannot put you to sleep.
+When you take a long rest, you must spend at least six hours in an inactive, motionless state, rather than sleeping.
+In this state, you appear inert, but it doesn’t render you unconscious, and you can see and hear as normal.
+- You don’t need to eat, drink, or breathe.
+- You can don only armor with which you have proficiency.
+- To don armor, you must incorporate it into your body over the course of 1 hour, during which you must remain in contact with the armor.
+To doff armor, you must spend 1 hour removing it.
+You can rest while donning or doffing armor in this way.
+- While you live, your armor can't be removed from your body against your will.
 **Versatile Form.** You gain proficiency in a skill of your choice.
 You gain one feat of your choice.
 You may increase one ability score of your choice by one.

 ##### Aasimar (a.)